vailydia/Buy-More/README.md

 ## phase1, 2017.09.22：

-1）create the laout of main page, refer to index.html;
+1) create the laout of main page, refer to index.html;

-2）create the product detail page, refer to product.html;
+2) create the product detail page, refer to product.html;

-3）design the shopping cart.
+3) design the shopping cart.

 ## phase2, 2017.10.26：

-1）setup a secure server, include to instantiate a Virtual Cloud Machine and apply necessary security configurations;
+1) setup a secure server, include to instantiate a Virtual Cloud Machine and apply necessary security configurations;

-2）create the database cart.db and admin panel, which allow to manipulate the db;
+2) create the database cart.db and admin panel, which allow to manipulate the db;

-3）update the index page and product detail page;
+3) update the index page and product detail page;

-4）some functions and features:
+4) some functions and features:

 Main Page: